Parallel-in-Time/parallel-in-time.github.io/_events_upcoming/2016-11-27-5h-pint-workshop.md

 This workshop is the fifth *Parallel-in-time Integration* workshop, and will build upon the success of the preceding four workshops:

-1. Università della Svizzera italiana; Lugano, Switzerland; 2011;
+1. Università della Svizzera italiana (Lugano, Switzerland) in 2011
-2. Manchester University; Manchester, UK; 2013;
+2. Manchester University (Manchester, UK) in 2013
-3. Forschungszentrum Jülich; Jülich, Germany; 2014.
+3. Forschungszentrum Jülich (Jülich, Germany) in 2014
-4. Technische Universität Dresden; Dresden, Germany; 2015;
+4. Technische Universität Dresden (Dresden, Germany) 2015

 The central goal of this event is to encourage participants to join their expertise for their mutual benefit.
 Participants in the